erwinbonsma/RoboRePairP8/README.md

 Bumble Bots Re-Pair
 ===================

-Bumble Bots Re-Pair will be an action game with puzzle elements for the [PICO-8][] fantasy console.
+Bumble Bots Re-Pair is an action game with puzzle elements for the [PICO-8][] fantasy console.
 Although the game play is entirely different, it bears similarities in theming to my earlier [Bumble Bots] game.

 Origin